 Irony / Karmic Death: For all his perverseness he died from an armor-piercing bullet to the ass, which punched through his whole body and destroyed his brain.

 Another student of Zekka's Old Master and his original Rival.
 He was also Toji's master in the past.
 Shortly before his death their master sent them on the quest to obtain and master the techniques most suitable to them both — Dragon Slaying Fist for Zekka and Tiger Killing Fist for him, and he was never heard about ever since.
-Zekka claims that he killed Don Fua in one of their previous meeting, bit is it really so?..
+Zekka claims that he killed Don Fua in one of their previous meeting, but is it really so?...
 Indeed he did not, and Don Fua has returned in the Chapter 107, intent on settling his rivalry with him.

 But Now I Must Go: He leaves the heroes quite soon after his introduction because his current body really cannot stay too long in this word.